LIBRA-AI-Tech/mousse/README.md

     - **PostGIS**: Enables **geospatial indexing** for spatial queries.
     - **pgvector**: Supports **semantic searches** using vector embeddings.
     - **DiskANN (Disk-based Approximate Nearest Neighbor)**: Implements efficient **vector search indexing** with SSD-based storage for scalability and hydrid searches.

+- **Caching Layer (ValKey)**: An in memory storage is used to enable the user to efficiently browse clustered results pages.

 ### Machine Learning & AI Components